mongoid/mongoid-scroll/README.md

 Feed::Item.desc(:created_at).scroll(cursor) # Raises a Mongoid::Scroll::Errors::MismatchedSortFieldsError
 ```

-### Cursor Encoding
+### Standard Cursor

+The `Mongoid::Scroll::Base64EncodedCursor` encodes a value and a tiebreak ID separated by `:`, and does not include other options, such as scroll direction.
+Take extra care not to pass a cursor into a scroll with different options.

-#### Base64
+### Base64 Encoded Cursor

-`Mongoid::Scroll::Base64EncodedCursor` can be used instead of `Mongoid::Scroll::Cursor` to generate a base64-encoded string (using RFC 4648) containing all the information needed to rebuild a cursor.
+The `Mongoid::Scroll::Base64EncodedCursor` can be used instead of `Mongoid::Scroll::Cursor` to generate a base64-encoded string (using RFC 4648) containing all the information needed to rebuild a cursor.

 ```ruby
 Feed::Item.desc(:position).limit(5).scroll(Mongoid::Scroll::Base64EncodedCursor) do |record, next_cursor|